-Right: This power model in the latest modern style is by Australian Wakefield winner Alan King.
-Sheeted fuselage and wing leading edges provide strength, while tail plane is light but very tough with its gcadetic rib structure.
+Right: This power model in the latest modern style is by Australian Wakefield win-ner Alan King.
+Sheeted fuselage and wing leading edges provide strength. while tail plane is light but very tough with its geode-tic rib structure. tic rib structure.

-Below: A twin engined control-line version of the MK XVI Mosquito, produced by the Aeromodeller staff, shown before sheeting of fusclage and wings, emphasizes the basic simplicity of a quite complicated airframe.
+Below: A twin engined control-line version of the MK XVI Mosquito, pro-duced by the Aeromodeller staff, shown before sheeting of fuselage and wings, emphasises the basic simplicity of a quite compli-cated airframe.

 Right: Structural problems are always present with biplanes, but their appeal, especially to scale model builders is great.
-Here a combination of sheeting and stringers gives added strength only where essential, the builder shilfully reproducing scale structural detail in this Austin Whippet model.
+Here a combination of sheeting and stringers gives added strength only where essential, the builder skilfully reproducing scale structural detail in this Austin Whippet model.

-Tubed fuselage allows of most complicated shapes without loss of strength ar accuracy of line up, and provides safe stawage for rubber.
+Tubed fuse-lage allows of most complicated shapes without loss of strength or accuracy of line up, and provides safe stowage for rubber.